defparam/snes-tap/README.md

 The second connector is a simple 30-pin 100 mil IDC header.
 In this design we used the SAMTEC TSM-114-01-L-DV.
 (REV A only)

-On Rev B the pin header will be 40-pin 100 mil IDC.
-The part number is TBD.
+On Rev B the pin header will be 40-pin 100 mil IDC header.
+The part number is SAMTEC HTST-120-01-T-DV

 TODO: